openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 You need to configure your Home Photovoltaic System within the web interface.
 After configuration the necessary information is available.

+### Solcast Tuning

+You've the opportunity to [send your own measurements back to Solcast API](https://legacy-docs.solcast.com.au/#measurements-rooftop-site).
+This data is used internally to improve the forecast for your specific site.
+Configuration and channels can be set after checking the *Show advanced* checkbox.
+You need an item which reports the electric power for the specific rooftop.
+If this item isn't set no measures will be sent.
+As described in [Solcast Rooftop Measurement](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) check in beforehand if your measures are *sane*.

+- item is delivering good values and they are stored in persistence
+- time settings in openHAB are correct in order to so measurements are matching to the measure time frame

+After the measurement is sent the `raw-tuning` is reporting the result.

 ### Solcast Bridge Configuration

 | Name                   | Type    | Description                           | Default | Required |